danielwertheim/mycouch/README.md

 The documentation is contained in the [project wiki](https://github.com/danielwertheim/mycouch/wiki).

 # Get up and running with the source code #
-The Sample has been written using Visual Studio 2012, targetting multiple platforms (.Net40 & .Net45). .Net45 is the mainstream project. .Net4.0 uses Microsofts various portable class library (PCL) for adding missing BCL capabilities, the async HttpClient etc. to .Net4.0.
+The Sample has been written using Visual Studio 2012, targeting multiple platforms (.Net40, .Net45, Windows Store apps). .Net45 is the mainstream project. .Net4.0 uses Microsofts various portable class library (PCL) for adding missing BCL capabilities, the async HttpClient etc. to .Net4.0.

 Please note. **No NuGet packages are checked in**.
 To get your project up and running you need to install the missing NuGet packages using the provided PowerShell script: